Nita M. Lowey 21st Century Community Learning Centers

 When districts begin implementing their distance learning plans, grantees may provide programming opportunities during non-instructional times.

-Question: May 21st CCLC programs continue to pay staff during the school closure period as well as during the period that schools are implementing their distance learning plans?
+(Updated 4/3/2020) Question: May 21st CCLC programs continue to pay staff during the school closure period as well as during the period that schools are implementing their distance learning plans?

 Answer: Yes, all 21st CCLC program staff may continue to be paid with 21st CCLC grant funds for work aligned to their approved program goals, including remote work.
 Grantees must maintain records of the hours worked and the work performed.
 Hours should remain commensurate to program need.
 In addition, the federal “supplement, not supplant” provisions apply to all expenditures (i.e., 21st CCLC funds may only be used to supplement existing federal, state, and local sources of funds, and should not be used to supplant/replace them.)

 Question: Will additional 21st CCLC funds be made available to support additional costs such as staffing, equipment, or materials?